jgmalcolm/jgmalcolm.github.io/pubs/index.md

 </pre></div>

-<a href="others/lienhard2011bitensor.pdf">&#8220;A Full Bi-tensor Neural Tractography Algorithm Using the Unscented Kalman Filter&#8221;</a>, Lienhard, Malcolm, Westin, Rathi, <i>J. of Advanced in Signal Processing</i>,
+<a href="others/lienhard2011bitensor.pdf">&#8220;A Full Bi-tensor Neural Tractography Algorithm Using the Unscented Kalman Filter&#8221;</a>, Lienhard, Malcolm, Westin, Rathi, <i>J. of Advances in Signal Processing</i>,
  77,
  2011. [<a href="javascript:toggle('lienhard2011bitensor')">bib</a>]